ncbi/sra-tools/README.md

 The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.

-November 15, 2022 : SRA Toolkit 3.0.1, changes to the repository structure
+November 15, 2022 : SRA Toolkit 3.0.1

+Removed interactive requirement to configure SRA Toolkit.

+Changes to the repository structure:

 To better serve disparate groups of users, the tools/ directory of the sra-tools repository is divided into several subdirectories:
 - external/ - the tools that comprise the end user facing sra-toolkit.
 These are the tools that are installed on a toolkit user's machine.
 This is the default make target